British Choirs on the Net

 • Arrow Vale Singers, Redditch/Bromsgrove, Worcestershire We are a friendly 50 strong choir, promoting two main concerts a year but performing an extra 6 to 8 concerts by invitation.
 Our repertoire is very wide – opera choruses, show songs, classic pops, spirituals, classical, etc.

-• Ars Pristina This versatile chamber choir is largely comprised of graduates from Royal Holloway, University of London.
+• Ars Pristina, London This versatile chamber choir is largely comprised of graduates from Royal Holloway, University of London.
 Its aim is to perform a wide repertoire of music with a fresh and exciting approach and is also available to sing at weddings and functions

 • Architects Choir, MUSARC, London Based at London Metropolitan University's School of Architecture and Spatial Design, this is an adult choir which meets on Tuesday evenings at London Met University, near Highbury & Islington tube station.
 Many of the singers are either postgraduate students or professional people who work in the visual arts.
 The group sings traditional and avant garde choral music and collaborates with other sound artists and composers to create innovative programmes in interesting architectural spaces.
 Singers also receive tuition in voice production techniques.
 Membership is open.